 Building from scratch

-The most challenging option is building a sun room from scratch, but it can be a cheaper and more flexible option than prefabricated and kit sunrooms.
+The most challenging option is building a sunroom from scratch, but it can be a cheaper and more flexible option than prefabricated and kit sunrooms.
 By choosing a scratch build, you can tailor the sun room to blend perfectly with the exterior of your home.
 A foundation or a poured slab will probably be required for support.
-You’ll need to build a knee wall, which can be brick, cinder block or timber frame.
-The wall and roof frames can then be constructed on top from timber or aluminium.
+You'll need to build a knee wall, which can be brick, cinder block or timber frame.
+The wall and roof frames can then be constructed on top from timber or aluminum.

 Finally, you'll have to install glazing and preassembled window and door units and cover the roof.
 You can build an attractive addition for less than $10,000, or spend much more for a really spectacular result.